How to Extract Quotes From Videos: The Complete 2026 Guide

 Conclusion

-Extracting quotes from videos no longer requires hours of manual scrubbing and rewinding.
-With AI-powered transcription tools like VidNotes, you can transcribe any video in minutes, search the full transcript, and copy exact quotes with timestamps in seconds.
+Extracting quotes from video doesn't take hours anymore.
+With AI transcription tools like VidNotes, you can transcribe in minutes, search the full text, and copy exact quotes with timestamps in seconds.

-Whether you're a journalist verifying sources, a marketer repurposing webinar content, a researcher citing video data, or a student taking notes from lectures, automated transcription is the fastest and most accurate way to extract quotes from video content in 2026.
+Journalist verifying sources, marketer repurposing a webinar, researcher citing video data, or student taking notes.
+Automated transcription is the fastest and most accurate way to extract quotes from video in 2026.

-Try VidNotes free on iOS, web (app.vidnotes.app), or Chrome extension to start extracting quotes from your videos today.
+Try VidNotes free on iOS, web (app.vidnotes.app), or Chrome extension.

 Sources: